Enjoy vibrant flavors with mango salsa with jalapeno. This easy recipe is versatile and perfect for summer gatherings.

 - Overly ripe mangos give in quite a bit when squeezed.
 You want to avoid using an overly ripe mango as they can be mushy and difficult to dice.

-- To speed up the ripening process, mangos that are not quite ready can be left a room temperature for a few days before use or you can place them in a sealed paper bag to help speed up the ripening process.
+- To speed up the ripening process, mangos that are not quite ready can be left at room temperature for a few days before use, or you can place them in a sealed paper bag to help speed up the ripening process.

-Making this easy mango pico de gallo only requires a few simple steps!
+Making this easy colorful mango salsa only requires a few simple steps:

-- Step 1: Combine the ingredients.
-Dice the mango, red pepper, red onion, jalapeno, and cilantro into small pieces.
-In a large mixing bowl add the ingredients.
-Squeeze a whole lime over the top, and add a sprinkle of salt.
+- Step 1: Prep the ingredients.
+Dice the mango, red pepper, red onion, jalapeño, and cilantro into small pieces.
+Combine them in a bowl.
+Squeeze a lime over the mixture and add a pinch of salt.

-- Step 2: Stir and serve.
-Using a spoon, stir the ingredients together and let the salsa rest for at least 10 minutes before serving.
+- Step 2: Stir the salsa and let it rest.
+Gently stir the ingredients.
+Let the salsa rest for at least 10 minutes before serving.

 Variations

-Fresh mango pico de gallo is a versatile recipe that you can customize to your liking.
+Fresh mango jalapeno salsa is a versatile recipe that you can customize in several different ways:

-- Spicy: To increase the spice level, you can replace the jalapeño peppers with habanero or serrano peppers for a spicier salsa.
+- Spicy Salsa: To increase the spice level, you can replace the jalapeño peppers with habanero or serrano peppers for a spicier salsa.

-- Sweet: Add a teaspoon of honey or agave for a sweet mango salsa.
+- Sweet Salsa: Add a teaspoon of honey or agave for a sweet mango salsa.

-- Add stone fruit: you can add in addition to or exchange the juicy mangos for peaches, pineapple, cherries, or any other stone fruit.
+- Fruity Salsa: Exchange the sweet mangoes for peaches, pineapple, cherries, or any other stone fruit.

-- Add avocado: This adds a rich and creamy texture to the salsa.
+- Avocado Salsa: This adds a rich and creamy texture to the salsa.

 Storage

-- To store: Store any leftover mango pico de gallo in an airtight container in the refrigerator for up to 3-4 days.
+- Store: Store any leftover mango salsa in an airtight container in the refrigerator for up to 3-4 days.

 I hope you love this mango pico de gallo recipe as much as I do!
 If you make it, I’d love to hear how it turned out in the comment box below.
 Your review will help other readers in the community.